-7.2.4 Cooperating with another person in academic dishonesty, either directly or indirectly as an intermediary agent or broker.
+7.2.4 Cooperating with another person in academic misconduct, either directly or indirectly as an intermediary agent or broker.

 7.2.5 Knowingly destroying or altering another student’s work whether in written form, computer files, art work, or other format.

-7.2.6 Aiding, abetting, or attempting to commit an act or action which would constitute academic dishonesty.
+7.2.6 Aiding, abetting, or attempting to commit an act or action that would constitute academic misconduct.

 7.3 Accusation of Discrimination

-If the student believes the accusation of academic dishonesty is in whole or in part due to unlawful discrimination relating to race, religion, color, sex, sexual orientation, physical or mental disability, national origin, ancestry, or age, the student must inform the Office of University Compliance in writing of this belief immediately after an accusation has been made.
-The charge of unlawful discrimination shall be dealt with under the procedures set forth by the Office of University Compliance prior to or in conjunction with any consideration under the academic dishonesty procedures which follow.
+If the student believes the accusation of academic misconduct is in whole or in part due to unlawful discrimination relating to race, religion, color, sex, sexual orientation, physical or mental disability, national origin, ancestry, or age, the student must inform the Office of University Compliance in writing of this belief immediately after an accusation has been made.
+The charge of unlawful discrimination shall be dealt with under the procedures set forth by the Office of University Compliance.

 7.4 Implementation Procedures

-No statute of limitation shall exist for issues of academic dishonesty, including post-graduation situations.
+No statute of limitation shall exist for issues of academic misconduct, including post-graduation situations.
 In the case of post-graduation issues, the same procedures and timetables as described for current students are applicable.
 However, before the procedures may begin, the individual in question must be located and contacted.
-Once located, the Office of the Provost will send a certified letter to the individual, containing all required information.
-When the Office of the Provost receives confirmation that the letter has been delivered, the timetable of events begins.
+Once located, the Associate Provost will send a certified letter to the individual, containing all required information.
+When the Associate Provost receives confirmation that the letter has been delivered, the timetable of events begins.

 7.4.1 Informal Resolution.
-If a faculty member accuses a student of academic dishonesty, the faculty member must inform the student, either in person or by written notice, of the alleged violation within five (5) school days after the faculty member becomes aware of the initial circumstances giving rise to the accusation.
+If a faculty member accuses a student of academic misconduct, the faculty member must inform the student, either in person or by written notice, of the alleged violation within five (5) school days after the faculty member becomes aware of the initial circumstances giving rise to the accusation.
 The faculty member and student will discuss the alleged violation in a private conference within five (5) school days after the faculty member notifies the student of the accusation.
-The student’s failure to respond to this accusation will be considered an admission of guilt.
+The student’s failure to respond to this accusation will be considered an admission of responsibility for the violation.

 a.
-Finding of Innocence.
+Finding of Not Responsible.
 If, as the result of the conference, the faculty member thinks that the student is not responsible, the matter will be closed.

 c.
-Imposition of Punishment.
-If, after receiving the written admission of a violation, an appropriate resolution and punishment is found which satisfies the faculty member and the student, written documentation of the meeting will be sent to the Provost’s designee.
+Imposition of Consequences.
+If, after receiving the written admission of a violation, an appropriate resolution (including consequences) is found to which the faculty member and student agree, written documentation will be sent to the Associate Provost.
 This written documentation must be signed by both the faculty member and the student.